trigger-corp/trigger.io-facebook/module/docs/index.md

 !method: forge.facebook.getKeyHash(success, error)
-!param: success `function(installed)` callback to be invoked when no errors occur !description: Returns a string representing the Facebook key hash for the application.
+!param: success `function(hashKey)` callback to be invoked when no errors occur !description: Returns a string representing the Facebook key hash for the application.
 !platforms: Android
-!param: error `function(content)` called with details of any error which may occur
+!param: error `function(err)` called with details of any error which may occur

 ##Tips